 Click here to see how easy it is to set up and print from a thermal transfer printer.

 Professional label design and print software like NiceLabel can be used to drive thermal transfer printers.

 There are many different types of durable label materials and ribbons.
 By correctly matching the two, the label will resist harsh solvents and chemicals far beyond the limitations of a laser printer.

 There are even acetone and xylene resistant combinations where you will not need a laminate over the top of the label.

-In our case study, we provided a CAB Mach II printer which has the label design and print software already built-in, so you will no longer need Microsoft Word.
+In our case study, we provided a GoDEX RT30i printer which has the label design and print software already built-in, so you will no longer need Microsoft Word.
 By using a CILS-ARA durable ribbon there was no need for a secondary clear film/laminate cover.
 We recommended CILS-TSSPET(LSE) satin silver polyester durable label material that has a permanent solvent acrylic adhesive suitable for slightly textured surfaces.